JdeJ/git-worktree-zsh-plugin/README.md

 - 🚀 **One Command Setup**: Create branch + worktree + VSCode + Claude terminals in one go
 - 📁 **Organized Structure**: All worktrees in `.worktrees/` folder (auto-added to .gitignore)
 - 🖥️ **Automated IDE**: Opens VSCode with 2 terminals, Claude auto-starting in one
+- 🔧 **Smart File Handling**: Auto-copies .env files and .husky hooks to each worktree
 - 🎨 **Beautiful Output**: Color-coded feedback with clear status indicators
 - 🧹 **Clean Management**: Easy list, remove, and cleanup commands
 - ⚡ **Fast Context Switch**: Jump between worktrees instantly